September 4, 2017

 Although the benefits make Piracetam seem like a “miracle drug” there are negative effects that arise from the use of Piracetam.
 There are very little studies backing up this drug, meaning there is very little evidence of the dangers associated with its consumption.
 What we do know is that Piracetam use alone can cause anxiety, drowsiness, insomnia, and agitation.
 It can aid in the progression of a pre-existing addiction.
 This drug has also been known to cause severe headaches, fatigue, and foggy thinking.

 The side effects will vary based on the individual’s reaction to the drug.
 However, the side effects may not be caused by Piracetam alone.
 Using the drug in conjunction with other drugs is where the most negative side effects arise.

 Although Piracetam does not have addictive properties, it can intensify the effects of drugs or alcohol.
 This can be dangerous considering the limited studies we have on Piracetam and the effects they might have on an individual consuming other substances.

 Piracetam is known to enhance the effects of alcohol, despite repairing depleted brain functions caused by alcoholism.
 It can also enhance the effects of other narcotics.
 Mixing drugs is dangerous, regardless if one alone has no dangerous side effects.
 Typically, individuals who do this are uneducated on the harmful effects of creating “drug cocktails,” and often suffer the consequences.

-Despite this drug being able to help with obstructed brain chemistry in alcoholics, it can actually aid to further damage if taken with alcohol.
+Despite this drug being able to help with obstructed brain chemistry in alcoholics, it can actually lead to further damage if taken with alcohol.
 Another drug commonly used with Piracetam is MDMA.
-Taking Piracetam with Narcotics can have dangerous effects that are based on the individual’s reaction to the drugs in his or her system.
+Taking Piracetam with narcotics can have dangerous effects that are based on the individual’s reaction to the drugs in his or her system.